Escape to the country with the perfect summer read for 2020

-The captivating new drama of family secrets and second chances, from Sunday Times bestselling author Erica James
+The Sunday Times bestselling drama of family secrets and second chances, from beloved author Erica James

 It’s the autumn of 1962 in the idyllic Suffolk village of Melstead St Mary.
 Evelyn Devereux’s husband Kit is planning their 20th wedding anniversary party.
 But as they prepare to celebrate, Evelyn receives an anonymous letter that threatens to unravel the secrets she’s kept hidden for many years – secrets that reach back to the war and her days at Bletchley Park.

 Evelyn’s sister-in-law, Hope, has brought joy to countless children with her bestselling books, but despite having a loving husband and caring family, happiness has never come easily to her.
 Then in an instant her fragile world is turned upside down when she too receives an anonymous letter.

 Across the village, up at Melstead Hall, Julia Devereux has married into a life beyond anything she could have dreamt of, not realising until it’s too late that it comes with a heavy price.